It Began in 1981

 David S. Kunkel

 As its founding conductor in 1981, David S. Kunkel managed the growth of Symphonicity (formerly the Virginia Beach Symphony Orchestra), taking it from a modest group of volunteers to a professional quality orchestra.
-Under his leadership, the orchestra performs four subscription concerts annually, a children’s concert, a Messiah Sing-along, and five summer concerts at the Virginia Beach oceanfront, including the 4th of July Spectacular.
+Under his leadership, the orchestra grew to perform four subscription concerts annually, a children’s concert, a Messiah Sing-along, and annual summer concerts at the Virginia Beach oceanfront, including the 4th of July Spectacular.

 Mr. Kunkel is a native of Pennsylvania and began conducting in high school.
 He graduated from the Navy School of Music and served as pianist in Navy bands in Boston and Iceland.
-Mr. Kunkel’s other positions in the Navy include Director of the Navy’s premier jazz band, The Commodores; Associate Conductor of the United States Navy Band in Washington DC; and Conducting Instructor at the Armed Forces School of Music.
-After 35 years at the baton, Maestro Kunkel has retired and is now Music Director and Conductor Emeritus.
-Symphonicity will be showcasing the five finalists next season as part of the process of selecting a new conductor.
+Mr. Kunkel’s other positions in the Navy included Director of the Navy’s premier jazz band, The Commodores; Associate Conductor of the United States Navy Band in Washington DC; and Conducting Instructor at the Armed Forces School of Music.

 In 1984, Mr. Kunkel retired from the Navy.
 He has since served on the Virginia Beach Public Schools’ Advisory Committee for the Gifted and Talented, and as Dean of the Tidewater Chapter of the American Guild of Organists.
 He held the position of Music Director of the Virginia Musical Theater for five years, and Music Director of the Virginia Savoyards for six years.
-Mr. Kunkel was instrumental in coordinating the “grass-roots” community support of the construction of the Performing Arts Theater in Town Center.
+Mr. Kunkel was instrumental in coordinating the “grass-roots” community support of the construction of the Sandler Center for the Performing Arts in Town Center.
 Currently, he is a member of the Virginia Beach Performing Arts Theater Advisory Committee, serving on the Design sub-committee.
-Presently, Mr. Kunkel divides his time between positions as Music Director and Choirmaster of the First Presbyterian Church of Virginia Beach and Music Director and Conductor Emeritus of the Virginia Beach Symphony Orchestra.
+Mr. Kunkel serves as Music Director and Choirmaster of the First Presbyterian Church of Virginia Beach.